rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/token/get-validate-token-v2.0-tokens-tokenid.rst

 The validation response includes information about the user associated with the token being validated.
-The ``RAX-AUTH:phonePin`` attribute is only returned if the provided X-Auth-Token matches the token to validate, and the associated user has a phone pin.
+The ``RAX-AUTH:phonePin`` attribute is only returned if the provided X-Auth-Token matches the token to validate, and the associated user has a Support PIN.
 The ``RAX-AUTH:phonePinState`` is returned for all valid requests.

 This table shows the possible response codes for this operation: